skade/yakshav.es/_sources/from-the-rider-down.md

 We're not keeping anyone from using other systems and members of the team often hang out at other places.
 It might not be the primary place, but it also could be. `irc.mozilla.org` will always exist (as long as Mozilla doesn't shut it off) and if there's people that want to moderate it, it will stay moderated.

 ## A strictly personal opinion

+Discord definitely is build for a rider - but I appreciate that this rider is not "FOSS developer".
+But it's close enough.
+There still quite some gaps a future tool can fit in.

 The whole situation around chats in the FOSS space is very frustrating to me.
 I have been a long supporter of Jabber - which died in a fire of inconsistent, ad-hoc clients with no clients that I could recommend to friends.
 OTR and OMEMO were an unsupported mess.
 Finding supported clients for every operating system in use was a pain.
 Mobile support was horrible.
 IRC is _old and dated_ and despite changes, it remains so.
 The clients look extremely dated.
 But this is all up to date.